• Skip to primary navigation

 Good Old Fashion Pumpkin Pie

-Your pumpkin pie filling is custard base which needs to be flavor packed and creamy.
+Your pumpkin pie filling is a custard base, which needs to be flavor packed and creamy.
 It should melt in your mouth without feeling grainy.
-But before you get there you need a solid crust recipe too.
+But before you get there, you need a solid crust recipe too.

 Pumpkin Pie